FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 		1. Emit a signal to the base level to tell it to relocate it
 	2. If it is at the ground level
 		1. It'll play the explode animation and check for collisions and then queue free itself.
+### Story, Setting and Themes
+I think I want to set this thing in Britain and Italy as a series of RAF-USAF joint operations.
+Or maybe you just play as the USAF.
 ### Objective and Mission Design
 As mentioned above, missions revolve around a specific objective (or set of objectives) that needs to be completed by your selected squadron.
 You aren't locked into a mission once you start it.
 You can issue a retreat command if you wish to abandon the mission and return home with the pilots and the planes intact.